GetRegged/GetRegged-Windows-10-22H2-Ultimate-Gaming-Tweaks/README.md

 Compatibility Notice: All registry files are written for Windows 10 and may not work on Windows 11.
 They've been tested on Windows 10 ONLY.

-By downloading and using the registry files provided in this repository, you agree to the following terms and conditions:
+By downloading and using GetRegged's Performance Batch provided in this repository, you acknowledge that you have read, understood you agree to the following terms and conditions:

 1. Use at Your Own Risk:
 Modifying the registry and other system settings can lead to system instability or failure.